judah4/judah4.github.io/_drafts/top-games-2018.md

 ![shapes](/assets/img/posts/top2018/shapes.jpg){: .image-sized .center-image }

 This one actually surprised me.
-I was looking forward to playing this one for a while ever since I found the website (http://www.justshapesandbeats.com/).
+I was looking forward to playing Just Shapes & Beats for a while ever since I found the website (http://www.justshapesandbeats.com/).
-Initially I wasn't big on the music since it's not normally my style but now I mix in songs from the soundtrack nearly daily.
+Initially, I wasn't big on the music since it's not normally my style, but now I mix in songs from the soundtrack nearly daily.
 Lots of fun chiptune to listen to.
+I wish the game was longer but it's actually a lot of music already and they added more recently.